macemoth/personal_hp/content/authors/mes/_index.md

 interests:
 - System engineering
 - Computer Networks
-- Applications of CS in economics and biology
+- Applications of CS in finance and biology

 education:
   courses: